-Self-promotion has it’s place in your business blog, but it needs to be treated with the art of subtlety.
+Self-promotion has its place in blogging, but it needs to be treated with the art of subtlety.
 Your visitors shouldn’t even realize you’re promoting your own blog.
 Instead, offer free value to your audience by educating and informing them using your company’s expertise and experience.
-Roundup blog posts, such as this one from Awario, are great examples of non-promotional blog content that doesn’t specifically call-out the business blog, but still curates a generous amount of attention for their authors while positioning their site as an authority at the same time:
+Search Engine Land creates small profiles for all their guest bloggers that includes social media profiles and a link to their website or blog.
+It’s a perfectly non-promotional way to curate a generous amount of attention for their authors while positioning their site as an authority at the same time:

 11. The Headline is the Most Important Part

 Why do you typically open articles online?
 It’s probably because the headline caught your attention.
 Your blog needs to have engaging, compelling headlines that persuade people to click, read, and hopefully share.
 Tell your audience what they can expect to find without giving away the entire story.

 One of our most popular blog post had a simple headline that accomplished two things: (1) it told readers that they could expect to find a massive list of 79 social media statistics, and (2) it piqued curiosity by creating a sense of urgency.
 Could there really be that many relevant social media statistics?
 See for yourself:

 Dishonesty is stupid.
 That’s right.
 We said it.
 If you’re planning on turning your business blog into a content generation machine that doesn’t rely on facts, evidence, or educational advice, you’re setting yourself up to fail.
 Tell your audience exactly what you know, tell them how you know it, and tell them why it’s important.
 Don’t embellish and don’t exaggerate.